matthew-brett/eef-pre-pilot/setup_beforehand.rst

 * I wouldn't bother subscribing to the free Anaconda cloud account, but hey, that's up to you.

-Any problems, email me (Matthew) at m.brett@bham.ac.uk, or come along to my office, SG24 on the ground floor of the Biosciences building, anytime from 2-5 on Monday 18th.
+Any problems, email me (Matthew) at m.brett@bham.ac.uk, or come along to my office, SG27 on the ground floor of the Biosciences building, anytime from 2.30-5 on Tuesday 12th.